Views and View Addresses for Secure Asset Transfer

 several different DLT stacks that are not compatible with each other.

-system cannot afford to remain isolated and the virtual assets they
+each system cannot afford to remain isolated and the virtual assets

 interoperable so that assets can move, and their properties can be

-span multiple systems.
-Interoperability will, in effect, mimic a larger
+can span multiple systems.
+Interoperability will, in effect, mimic a

-or scaled up, blockchain system composed of smaller blockchain systems
+larger or scaled up, blockchain system composed of smaller blockchain

-a system to project a view of assets and associated data recorded on its
+of a system to project a view of assets and associated data recorded

-ledger to external parties, be they individual agents or other blockchain
+on its ledger to external parties, be they individual agents or other

-systems.
-On the reverse, a blockchain system must also have the ability
+blockchain systems.
+On the reverse, a blockchain system must also

 This document specifies formats for views and view addresses on

-ledger views reflect what a given network wishes to expose to external
+distributed ledger views reflect what a given network wishes to

-parties, typically through scripts, as well as access control
+expose to external parties, typically through scripts, as well as

-access control considerations must be decided through decentralized
+databases, exposure and access control considerations must be decided

 The protocol to communicate view requests and responses is beyond the